Handbook

 DRUG POLICY

-Students shall not consume, use, possess, give, exchange, transfer or be under the influence of any narcotic drug, amphetamine, barbiturate, hallucinogenic drug, marijuana, or intoxicant of any kind.
+(JCBOE 6.307) Students shall not consume, use, possess, give, exchange, transfer or be under the influence of any narcotic drug, amphetamine, barbiturate, hallucinogenic drug, marijuana, or intoxicant. (e.g., schedule drugs as defined by state law).
 This also includes, but is not limited to, abuse of inhalants and prescription drugs.
 The above violations are subject to disciplinary action if they occur on school real property; at a school activity at any time whether on or off campus; or in a school vehicle.
-In accordance with state law, any student who unlawfully possesses any drug including any controlled substance, legend drug and/or drug paraphernalia shall be expelled for a period of not less than one (1) calendar year.
+When a principal or his designee determines that a student in in violation of this policy, the student will be expelled from school following the expulsion guidelines in Board policy 6.309 for Zero Tolerance Offenses.
 The principal shall also notify the proper law enforcement authorities.

 ELECTRONIC COMMUNICATIONS DEVICE/CELL PHONE POLICY

-Students shall not make any use of a cellular phone/beeper and/or pager on any school campus during the hours of the school day.
+Students shall not make any unauthorized use of a cellular phone/beeper/pager and/or wireless earbuds on any school campus during the hours of the school day.
 Device should be powered off when entering the building until students are dismissed.
 This includes all forms of message modes currently available in electronic communication devices, i.e., voice communication, text messages, and transmission of visual images.
-All school handbooks should have rules and consequences applicable to this policy.
-Personal electronic devices such as CD players, Ipods or MP3 players, including devices with mobile wireless access or devices with video capabilities, may be stored in backpacks, purses or personal carry-alls.
-However, the use of the devices during school hours is strictly forbidden.
+Personal electronic devices such as CD players, iPods or MP3 players, including devices with mobile wireless access or devices with video capabilities, may be stored in backpacks, purses or personal carry-alls.
+However, the unauthorized use of the devices during school hours is strictly forbidden.
 Use or improper storage of the personal electronic device will result in confiscation of the device until such time as it may be released to the student's parents or guardian.
 A student in violation of this policy is subject to disciplinary action.
 (Policy 6.312).
 At Jefferson County High School (or any facility under the supervision of school officials) any student who violates this policy shall receive the following discipline:

 First offense: